ADA Signs for Easy ADA Signage Compliance [Save Time & Money!]

 - Interior signs — ADA-compliant interior signs assist your visitors with navigating your building’s interior and can also be used to enforce regulatory requirements.

-You may have heard the term “tactile” or “braille sign” regarding ADA compliance.
+You may have heard the term “tactile” or “braille signs” regarding ADA compliance.
 These terms are sometimes used to refer to ADA compliant signs with braille and raised markings or lettering.
-But the ADA defines and also requires other compliant signage that doesn’t include raised markings or embossed letters.
+But the ADA defines and also requires other compliant signage that doesn’t include raised characters or embossed letters.
+You’ll want to make sure your braille signs meet all ADA guidelines.

 ADA compliance signs are required at every entrance and exit.
 The federal government also requires buildings to mark permanent rooms and spaces in public facilities with ADA-compliant identifying signs.